 Numerous aircraft were used in the air war in Vietnam, but only a few of these aircraft were used for aerial dissemination of herbicides.
-The "work horse" of Operation RANCH HAND was the C-123, "Provider."
+The "work horse" of Operation RANCH HAND was the two-engine aircraft C-123/UC-123 called the "Provider."
 This cargo aircraft was adapted to receive a modular spray system for internal carriage.
-The module (the A/A 45 Y-1) consisted of a 1,000-gallon tank pump, and engine which were all mounted on a frame pallet.
+The module (the A/A 45 Y-1) consisted of a 1,000-gallon tank, punp, and engine which were all mounted on a frame pallet.
 An operator's console was an integral part of the unit, but was not mounted on the pallet.
 Wing booms (1.5 inches in diameter, 22 feet long) extended from the outboard engine nacelles toward the wing tips.
 A short tail boom (3 inches in diameter, 20 feet long) was positioned centrally near the aft cargo door.
 Each aircraft normally had a crew of three men: the pilot, co-pilot (navigator), and flight engineer (console operator).
-During the peak activity of RANCH HAND operations (1968-1969), approximately 30 U C-123K aircraft were employed.
+During the peak activity of RANCH HAND operations (1968-1969), 33 UC-123K aircraft were employed.
+The "U" designated modification for aerial spraying and the "K" designated modification with jet boosters.
 However, many other squadrons of non-RANCH HAND C-123 aircraft were routinely used throughout South Vietnam in transport operations.

 The control of malaria and other mosquito-borne diseases in South Vietnam necessitated an extensive aerial insecticide application program in order to control these vector insects.
-From 1966 through 1972, three C-123 aircraft were used to spray Malathion, an organophosphate insecticide.
+From 1967 through 1972, three UC-123K aircraft were used to spray Malathion, an organophosphate insecticide.
 These aircraft could be distinguished from the Herbicide-spraying aircraft because they were not camouflaged.
 These aircraft routinely sprayed insecticide adjacent to military and civilian installations, as well as in areas where military operations were in progress, or about to commence.